rahulkumarpahwa/dsa-with-c-lang/readme.md

 5. Binary Search Tree.
 6. Search with Binary Search Tree.
 7. Iterative Search with Binary Search Tree.
+8. Insertion on Binary trees with Linked representation.

 ## Topics to be covered: